coil-kt/coil/docs/getting_started.md

 }
 ```

-## ImageLoaders
+## Image Loaders

-The main class in Coil's API is the [ImageLoader](image_loaders.md). `ImageLoader`s are service classes that execute `Request`s that are passed to them.
+[`ImageLoader`](image_loaders.md)s are service classes that execute [`Request`](requests.md)s.
+They handle caching, data fetching, image decoding, request management, bitmap pooling, memory management, and more.
 New instances can be created and configured using a builder:

 ```kotlin
 val imageLoader = ImageLoader.Builder(context)